• Skip to primary navigation

 Shellfish that are still in the shell have a natural protection from the heat of the grill.
 Add shell-on shellfish directly to the grill for an easy, low maintenance grilling technique.

-This works best with any shell-on shellfish that is large enough to set on the grill without falling through the grate.
+This works best with any shell-on shellfish that is large enough to set on the grill without it falling through the grate.

 Mollusks (like clams, oysters, and mussels) typically pop open when heated.
 Remove the shellfish from the heat when it opens, and take care not to spill the juices.